“How To Set Up A Camera For Live Streaming”. Live streaming has become increasingly popular as a way to share videos and audio with the world.

 In this article, we’ll show you how to set up your camera for live streaming so that you can start broadcasting your content right away!

-- 1 How to Choose a Camera for Live Streaming
+- How to setting Up Your Camera for Live Streaming?

 How to setting Up Your Camera for Live Streaming?